MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/management-pack-change-tracking.md

 > [!NOTE]
 > This feature is applicable for 2019 UR3 and later.

+Operations Manager 2019 UR3 introduces further enhancements to the change tracking feature and supports groom change tracking data in Data Warehouse.
 The parameters of the workflow can be customized through **Data Warehouse Job Status Information Grooming** rule.

 You can override the default values of the parameters including the following: